The lathe tools are held in a toolpost on the lathe cross-slide and which are then fed into the rotating workpiece to machine it to size.

 Lathe tools are made from high speed steel (HSS), Tungsten Carbide or other very hard materials such as diamond.

 The cutting and clearance angles of a lathe tool will be dependent on the type of material they are to be used on and the required quality of finish.
-The basic angles are shown below:

 The shape of the tool in plan view is as important as all of the other angles and should be set according to the material being worked.
 The tool shown is suitable for roughing out the shape.
 The angle of the tool in plan view should be less than 90° if a step is required in the diameter of the workpiece.
 The nose radius should be kept large for roughing purposes, but may need to be reduced for finishing into the corner of a step.